jingjusweetness/jingjuschoolsISMIR2015/README.md

-# MEASURING VOICE SWEETNESS: USING MIR TO DESCRIBE TWO JINGJU SCHOOLS
+# COMPARISON OF THE SINGING STYLE OF TWO JINGJU SCHOOLS
 ## APPENDIX.
 ADDITIONAL DATA
 ### 1. First degree and pitch histograms
 <div align="center">Table a1.
 Pitch values of the first degrees for each recording</div>